 Students enrolled in NWFSC's College credit, vocational credit, and developmental education classes evaluate their instructors using the following survey elements.
-Responses and openended written responses are requested on a five-point scale, ranging from highest to lowest.
+Aside from open-ended responses, responses are requested on a five-point scale, ranging from highest to lowest.
 The results of the evaluations are reviewed by the appropriate supervisor(s) and shared with the faculty member during the term following the student's completion of the survey.